-The CIM shares trade on the TSXV under the symbol CBG, on the Stuttgart exchange under the symbol CLL1, as well as on the OTC Markets (USA) under the symbol CMAUF.
+CIM's shares trade on the TSXV under the symbol CBG, on the Stuttgart exchange under the symbol CLL1, as well as on the OTC Markets (USA) under the symbol CMAUF.

 CIM's common shares have experienced significant volatility in price and trading volume over the last several years.
 There can be no assurance of adequate liquidity in the future for CIM's common shares.
-In addition, since December 31, 2019, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", may have unforeseen consequences upon both the stock price and liquidity.